Home

 Fabrics in tropical decor schemes.

 Tropical prints have come a long way since the days when your dad wore his tropical shirt on Saturday’s.
 Even mass-marketing discount chains are featuring fabrics with palm trees and ferns.
-Look for fabrics that have tropical fruits such as coconuts, mangos, papayas, pineapples to add tropical decorating flair.
+Look for fabrics that have tropical fruits such as coconuts, mangoes, papayas, pineapples to add tropical decorating flair.

 Print fabrics with brilliant flowers such as hibiscus, orchids and other exotic flowers create an immediate tropical effect.
 Making or buying floral print slipcovers for tropical decorating is a very creative and effective way to stretch your budget.